awsdocs/amazon-redshift-management-guide/doc_source/managing-parameter-groups-console.md

 When you create a rule, you define the rule name, one or more predicates, and an action\.

-When you save WLM configuration that includes a rule, you can view the JSON code for the rule definition as part of the JSON for the WLM configuration parameter\.
+When you save WLM configuration that includes a rule, you can view the JSON code for the rule definition as part of the JSON for the WLM configuration parameter\. <a name="parameter-group-modify-qmr-task"></a>

 **To create a query monitoring rule**